LLMs

 Further Reading

 Anthropic’s New Groundbreaking announcements are much more than the clickbait “Anthropic Can Control your Computer” circulating online and in newsletters.
 What are these new announcements, what new level of performance do general developers expect from these models, and most importantly, what is the cost?
-In this blog, we shall look at all of them and assess whether Claude, by Anthropic, stands true to the claims and hype.
+In this blog, we shall look at all of them and assess whether Claude, by Anthropic stands true.

 Groundbreaking “Computer Use”